KuldipSharma/U-LFI/README.md

 So to check your website for this vulnerability I made this simple script with Pyhthon3.
 Module required for running the script is #BS4.
+To install the module- Simply type this command-
+# apt-get install python3-bs4
-To install the module- Simply type this command- pip install bs4 or pip install python-bs4 or you can download it from this link- https://pypi.python.org/pypi/beautifulsoup4  MAKE SURE TO DOWNLOAF FOR PYTHON 3.
+or you can download it from this link- https://pypi.python.org/pypi/beautifulsoup4  MAKE SURE TO DOWNLOAF FOR PYTHON 3.